Rothschild Lamp

 The Rothschild Lamp is a 16th-century bronze oil lamp.
-Made by Italian gold and metal-smith Andrea Riccio, the lamp was a longtime possession of the Rothschild family.
-The lamp was acquired by the Metropolitan Museum of Art in 2009, and remains in the museum's collection.
+Made by the Italian gold- and metalsmith Andrea Riccio ((c.
+1470 Padua – 1532), in the 19th century the lamp belonged to Baron James Mayer de Rothschild and then his heirs in the Rothschild family.
+The lamp was acquired by the Metropolitan Museum of Art in 2009.
+It is one, probably the finest, of six lamps of similar complexity by Riccio to survive.